EventStore/EventStore/docs/server/features/projections/system.md

 # System projections

-EventStoreDB ships with five built in projections:
+KurrentDB ships with five built in projections:

 - [By Category](#by-category) (`$by_category`)
 - [By Event Type](#by-event-type) (`$by_event_type`)